bancorprotocol/docs/guides/deploying-a-liquidity-pool-testing.md

 Now that the smart token is deployed, we can connect it to the larger Bancor Network.
 We can use the Bancor Converter Factory to deploy the converter: the exchange contract for your pool.

 * Navigate to Bancor's [verified factory contract on Etherscan](https://etherscan.io/address/0x5ed8c09f98b2b3ed37d07414bb8c3f065bbb802b#writeContract)
-* Deploy the BancorConverter contract with these parameters:
+* Deploy the ConverterBase contract with these parameters:
   * `_token` : The address of the pool token created in the previous step.
   * `_registry`: **0x52ae12abe5d8bd778bd5397f99ca900624cfadd4**
   * `_maxConversionFee` : **30000** \(3%\) - recommended value.
 Note that this is _not_ your converter's trading fee.